Spine Spot Chiropractic

 What are Therapeutic Exercises?

 Therapeutic exercises are specific exercises meant for correcting specific problems.
 Depending on the matter of your concern, your chiropractor may give you a list of exercises to perform to reduce discomfort.
 The focus of therapeutic exercise is to regain flexibility, strength, and endurance related to specific physical problems.
+Many therapeutic exercises also aim to improve core strength, which is essential for stability and movement.

 Additional objectives of Therapeutic exercise include: